dart-archive/www.dartlang.org/src/site/codelabs/darrrt/index.markdown

 * ButtonElement is one of many different kinds of DOM elements provided by the dart:html library.

+* Variables, including numbers, initialize to null if no value is provided.

 &nbsp; {% comment %} non-breaking space required for bootstrap/markdown bogosity {% endcomment %}